terencesaw86/TrollVNC/README.md

 - On iOS 15+, the full range is applied via `preferredFrameRateRange`.
 - On iOS 14, only `preferredFramesPerSecond` is available, so the max (or preferred if provided) is used.

-Notes:

-- Scaling happens before dirty detection; tile size applies to the scaled frame.
-Effective tile size in source pixels ≈ t / scale.
-- With `-Q 0`, frames are never dropped.
-If the client or network is slow, input-to-display latency can grow.
-- On older devices, prefer lowering `-s` and increasing `-t` to reduce CPU and memory bandwidth.

 ### Keep-Alive (Prevent Sleep)